Which of the following is an example of a mixture? | Study Prep in Pearson+

 1

-Gold (Au) bar is an element consisting of only one type of atom, so it is a pure substance.
+Step 3: CO2 (carbon dioxide) is also a pure substance, made up of carbon and oxygen atoms chemically bonded in a fixed ratio.

-Sodium chloride (NaCl) crystal is an ionic compound with a fixed ratio of sodium and chloride ions, so it is a pure substance.
+Step 4: NaCl (table salt) is a pure substance as well, composed of sodium and chloride ions in a fixed ratio forming an ionic compound.

-Air is composed of multiple gases like nitrogen, oxygen, carbon dioxide, and others physically mixed together without fixed proportions, making it a mixture.
+Step 5: Air is a mixture because it contains several gases (like nitrogen, oxygen, carbon dioxide, and others) physically combined without fixed proportions, making it an example of a mixture.

 Watch next